silgreen/sample-code-for-university/README.md

 During this course i have encoutered the functional Language ML and the logic one Prolog.
 I will add soon snippets of code written in this languages.

+You can find source files of examples and exercises with solutions and exaplanation in comments.
+I hope that will be usefull for anyone